California Institute for Telecommunications and Information Technology

-Since 2008, Calit2 has implemented its strategic plan, Path Forward.
-The plan is based on the four core enabling technologies of wireless telecommunications, photonics, nanotechnology and micro-electro-mechanicals systems (MEMS), and cyber space in order to digitally transform applications in culture, health, energy, and the environment.
-Partnering with companies such as Broadcom, Cisco Systems, Hitachi, and Google Earth, Calit2 has collaborated with more than 250 industry names on sponsored research, technology licensing, and spinoffs based on Calit2 inventions.
-The State of California provided a $100 million grant to Calit2 to support the design and construction of both campus buildings and facilities.
-Calit2 also receives support from other funding agencies such as the National Science Foundation, National Institutes of Health, CalTrans, and the UC Discovery Program.
+CalIT2 has focused on four core enabling technologies of wireless telecommunications, photonics, nanotechnology/micro-electro-mechanicals systems (MEMS), and cyber space in order to digitally transform applications in culture, health, energy, and the environment.
+Partnering with companies such as Broadcom, Cisco Systems, Hitachi, and Google Earth, CalIT2 has collaborated with industry on sponsored research, technology licensing, and spinoffs based on CalIT2 inventions.
+The State of California initially provided a $100 million grant to CalIT2 to support the design and construction of campus buildings and facilities at its founding locations in La Jolla and Irvine.
+CalIT2 also receives support from funding agencies such as the National Science Foundation, National Institutes of Health, Caltrans, and the UC Discovery Program.

 Research

-Calit2 conducts notable research projects in the following areas:
+CalIT2 research projects are often multidisciplinary and have included the following areas: